zhangzhongyong/zhangzhongyong.github.io/_posts/2011-03-02-move-programming-language.md

 ## Try to Move

-I recommend checking out the [website at movelang.org](http://movelang.org/) (albeit being a work in progress) as well as the interactive console, perfect for playing around with Move, at [movelang.org/try](http://movelang.org/try/).
+I recommend checking out the website at movelang.org (*website no longer exists*) (albeit being a work in progress) as well as the interactive console, perfect for playing around with Move, at movelang.org/try.

 For TextMate junkies, there's also a Move bundle with syntax highlighting, commands for running programs, displaying compiled JavaScript code, AST viewer, etc. [Grab a snapshot of @master](https://github.com/rsms/move/zipball/master) and find Move.tmbundle in the "extras" directory.